 We are providing extra dates in March when candidates can take an online Grade 1 to 5 Music Theory exam.

 We plan to offer Grade 6 to 8 paper Music Theory exams on Wednesday 28 April with a booking period from 8 to 15 March.

 Performance Grade booking

 The next booking period for remotely-assessed Performance Grade and ARSM exams opens on 1 February.
 For details, see our dates and fees page.

-Before you book exams using our online service, you will need to register and create an ABRSM account.
+Before you book exams, you will need to register and create an ABRSM account.

 2. Select your ‘Territory’ to tell us where you live.
 Start to type in the box to make this quicker and save scrolling through the list.
 Click ‘OK’ to continue.

 3. Complete all the fields marked with a red asterisk.
 You may find the following information useful:

 Username and password - create a memorable username and password.
 Your username cannot be your email address or include the @ symbol.
 It must also be unique.
 You will be prompted to try again if someone else has already taken a username.

 Email verification - You will need to do this once you have entered you email address in order to complete your registration.
 Click 'Send Verification Code' and you will receive a code via email.
 The email will be from ‘Microsoft on behalf of abrsmglobalb2c'.
 Enter the code in the ‘Verification Code’ box and click ‘Verify code’.
 Once your email address has been verified successfully you can complete the rest of the form, including adding your name and date of birth.